Gaia-pygmalion/Daily-Fudan-Automation-using-Testcafe-and-Tesseract/README.md

 NOT FULLY TESTED!
+JUST FYI

-A draft, only for the purpose of TA study.
+A draft, only for the purpose of (my) TA study.

-You can manually set the current geolocation by editing Line 4, geoMock.js
+You can manually set the current geolocation by editing Line 4, main.js

 eg.: `latitude: 31.230416, longitude: 121.473701` (Shanghai, Huangpu District)